marcoromanelli-github/docs/help/writing-support-requests.md

 ## Please do not treat us as "Let me Google that for you" assistants

-Have you searched the internet with the exact error message and the name of your application...?
+Have you searched the internet with the exact error message and the name of your application?
 Other scientists may have had the very same problem and might have been successful in solving it.
 By the way, that's almost always how we start to research issues too!